wyyangx/rus_fit/README.md

 - tensorflow 1.15.0
 - numpy 1.16.2

-# Inferring ultrasonic resonance frequencies
+# Predicting ultrasonic resonance frequencies

-A deep neural network (DNN) structure is proposed for inferring the resonance frequencies of piezoelectric rectangular parallelepipeds.
+A deep neural network (DNN) structure is proposed for predicting the resonance frequencies of piezoelectric rectangular parallelepipeds.
 The performance of the proposed DNN structure was demonstrated by computing the resonance frequencies of PZT-8 and LiNbO3 samples.

 ### Datasets